CSC-3380-Spring-2025/Team-5/README.md

 4. Make sure to have your simulation device open before launching the app (Android Studio or XCode).
 Once the app is started and you are prompted with a menu, type **a** if on Windows, or **i** if on macOS to launch the simulator.
 If you want to select the specific simulator (phone model) you want to open, pressing `shift + (i or a)` will open a selection screen where you can choose which simulator you want to open.

 If the app freezes or crashes, in the terminal type `r` to restart the app.

+Make sure to follow the `.env.example` file, and create your own `.env` file in the Jukebox directory.